In This Article:

 In addition to a healthy pipeline, Kinross Gold's assets offer reasonably long lifespans.
 Taking into account expected reserve and resource life, the majority of Kinross' core mines are expected to be producing for 15 or more years.

-Currently sporting a market-topping 2.3% yield, Kinross Gold can be scooped up for less than seven times Wall Street's consensus earnings forecast for 2022.
+Currently sporting a market-topping 2.3% yield, Kinross Gold can be stopped up for less than seven times Wall Street's consensus earnings forecast for 2022.
 It has an even lower multiple if taking into account the company's operating cash flow.
 It's simply too great a deal for income investors to pass up.

 A third dividend stock investors can confidently buy to become richer in February, and likely well beyond, is pharmaceutical stock Merck (NYSE:MRK).